 Error codes can be extremely frustrating if you are unable to understand what they mean and how to deal with them.
 Our post “Fix Windows Drivers: Device Manager Error Codes” provides an explanation of these codes and what they mean.

 This article focuses on Device Manager Error Code 10 (not System Errors or specific software error codes), the error code we are talking about here usually appears as “This device cannot start.
 (Code 10)”

 This error is basically saying that Windows, for one reason or another, cannot communicate properly with one of your programs.
 This communication problem is usually caused by out-of-date, missing or corrupt device drivers.
 Error Code 10 usually relates to communication with 1394 devices which are generally connected via a Firewire or USB cable.

-To resolve Error Code 10 we recommend the following:
+To resolve Error Code 10 first check the following:

 - Reboot your computer – this is always a first step to resolving any problems, if it works – great, if not – proceed to the next step!